 The biggest challenge for all 21cm intensity mapping experiments is the presence of bright synchrotron fore- grounds from our own Milky Way galaxy, which can be as bright as 700 K. In theory these can be filtered due to their smooth spectral structure, as demonstrated in [ref].
 As described in that paper, this removal hinges on the precise calibration of the instrument, primarily its beam (to 0.1%) and its gain (to 1%).
 This foreground filtering degrades our ability to measure large scale modes along the line of sight (because we filter smoothly in frequency), however it does not impact our ability to measure the matter power spectrum, which has features on smaller scales.

 The current plan for calibrating the beam is to use a drone-based beam measurement technique.
 We will fly a broad-band antenna and source on a quadcopter drone in a known pattern to map out the near field beams, and extrapolate to the far field (or measure the far field directly, when possible).
-Using drones for beam mapping has been previous demonstrated [ref] and multiple groups are pursuing this method of beam calibration at a variety of wavelengths.
+Using drones for beam mapping has been previously demonstrated [ref] and multiple groups are pursuing this method of beam calibration at a variety of wavelengths.
 The far field of the HIRAX 6 m dishes will be 96–192 m across the band, which is within range of commercially available drones.
-We are currently buiding up the drone measurement program, with testing starting this year.
+We are currently building up the drone measurement program, with testing starting this year.

 We have chosen to place the HIRAX dishes on a grid to allow for maximum redundancy in baseline distances.
 Ultimately, this is to take advantage of redundancy for time-dependent gain calibration, as well as possible solutions for beam differences.
 The algorithm we are developing for HIRAX [ref sievers in prep] differs from traditional redundant calibration [ref liu] by using knowledge of the sky (whose prior can be incomplete and consist of basically just known bright point sources) to solve for gains only, and then recover the sky.
 This scheme allows the user to use knowledge of the array and partial sky knowledge to calibrate instrument gains and perhaps extract beam shapes.